To measure the amount of selenium in the blood in order to identify/diagnose deficiency/toxicity or to monitor the response to supplementation

 The selenium content of rice and cereals varies depending upon the geographical region as some soils are high in selenium (USA) whereas others have low levels (New Zealand).
 Selenium is well absorbed from the gastrointestinal tract and homeostasis is achieved by excretion in the urine.

 If selenium deficiency is severe it can present clinically with muscle weakness, dizziness, nausea and cardiomyopathy.
 Toxicity may also occur following over-ingestion of supplements/foods or through occupational exposure e.g manufacturing processes such as ceramics, glass and semiconductors.
-Symptoms of toxicity include irritation to eyes and mucus membranes, altered consciousness and cardio-respiratory arrest.
+Symptoms of toxicity include irritation to eyes and mucus membranes, hair and nail changes, discolouration of teeth, altered consciousness and cardio-respiratory arrest.

 How is it used?